Lifespan of outlet

 Can I replace an outlet myself?

-While some basic outlet replacement can be done by a homeowner with electrical experience, it's generally recommended to have a licensed electrician handle any outlet repairs or replacements.
-Improper installation can create safety hazards, so it's best to consult a professional.
+While some basic outlet replacement can be done as a DIY project, it's generally recommended to have a licensed electrician handle any electrical work in your home to ensure safety.

 Connect with certified professionals in your area